Driver training

 Common scenarios

-The legal entity has changed.
-For example, a sole proprietor transferring ownership to a new individual or changing to an incorporated company.
-In this case, a new school application and agreement-based program application are required.
+A sole proprietor changing to an incorporated company.
+In this case, the legal entity has changed.
+A new school application and, if applicable, new agreement-based program application are required.

-Steps for processing a new owner/director
+Steps for processing a change

 The new owner/director must submit a completed Driving Training School Application and provide:

-The date the sale was completed or is expected to be
+• The date the sale was completed or is expected to be

-Proof of a new security bond in place for the school
+• Proof of a new security bond in place for the school

-Once the curriculum is approved, we’ll assess how your course is delivered, including your location (e.g. classroom, yard, lot) and equipment.
+All course curriculum and outlines will be reviewed to ensure they meet or exceed ICBC's standards.
+Then we’ll assess how your course is delivered, including your location (e.g. classroom, yard, lot) and equipment.

 For potential new owners